Putin says he will ‘denazify’ Ukraine. Here’s the history behind that claim.

 One of the war’s worst massacres occurred in 1941, when Nazi Germany-led forces killed tens of thousands of Jews in Babi Yar, a ravine on the northern edge of the Ukrainian capital.

-In the aftermath of Germany’s loss, temporary alliances broke down, and Washington and other western European allies formed NATO as a bulwark against the former Soviet Union.
+In the aftermath of Germany’s loss, temporary alliances broke down, and Washington and other Western European allies formed NATO as a bulwark against the former Soviet Union.
 In the years since, NATO has become the world’s most powerful military alliance and expanded its reach to include former Soviet republics along Russia’s border.
 Ukraine has been on a slow-moving track to join.

 Putin sees NATO as an existential threat — and Ukraine’s bid for membership as a red line.

-Putin has long-claimed that Ukraine is historically Russian.
+Putin has long claimed that Ukraine is historically Russian.
 He has tried to control the country by supporting pro-Russian governments.

-But that narrative took a beating in February of 2014, when massive, pro-democracy protests in Ukraine ousted pro-Russian President Viktor Yanukovych.
+But that narrative took a beating in February 2014, when massive pro-democracy protests in Ukraine ousted pro-Russian President Viktor Yanukovych.
 In response, Russia annexed the Ukrainian territory of Crimea and backed a pro-Russian separatist insurgency in eastern Ukraine.

 Fighting has continued in eastern Ukraine for the last eight years.
 More than 14,000 people have died.